moonstream-to/docs/docs/engine/mechanics/garden-of-forking-paths.md

 ```

 The deployment sets up an [EIP-2535 proxy contract](https://eips.ethereum.org/EIPS/eip-2535).
 The value
-at `.contracts.Diamond` is the address of the Garden of Forking Paths contract.
+at `.contracts.Diamond` is the address of the GOFP contract.

 ### Game masters

 #### Creating a session

-Only game masters can create sessions on a Garden of Forking Paths contract.
+Only game masters can create sessions on a GOFP contract.
 They can do this by invoking
 the `createSesssion` method, which has the following signature:

 ```solidity